When is the application deadline?

 What if I have already completed the Cellular & Molecular Medicine master’s program?

 You may still be eligible to apply to P-MAP.
-You would likely have a different set of course requirements, as arranged with your CMM advisor, to build upon your previous CMM study and prepare you for medical school.
+You would likely have a different set of course requirements, as arranged with your CMM advisor, to build upon your previous CMM study and prepare you for medical school; however, you would not be eligible to complete another CMM degree.

 Will applying late hurt my application?